Mediumuse/odin-assignment-hero-page/README.md

 # odin-assignment-hero-page
-odin project designing a website hero page
+odin project assignment creating a hero landing page based on a provided design using HTML and CSS